Vanguard Target Retirement Funds

 Years to retirement

 *Vanguard Target Retirement Funds average expense ratio: 0.13%.
-Industry average expense ratio for comparable target-date funds: 0.43%.
-Sources: Vanguard and Lipper, a Thomson Reuters Company, as of December 31, 2015.
+Industry average expense ratio for comparable target-date funds: 0.50%.
+All averages are asset-weighted.
+Industry averages exclude Vanguard.
+Sources: Vanguard and Morningstar, Inc., as of December 31, 2017.

 Investments in Target Retirement Funds are subject to the risks of their underlying funds.
 The year in the fund name refers to the approximate year (the target date) when an investor in the fund would retire and leave the workforce.
 The fund will gradually shift its emphasis from more aggressive investments to more conservative ones based on its target date.
 An investment in a Target Retirement Fund is not guaranteed at any time, including on or after the target date.